sathyanaravind/Generative-AI-with-Large-Language-Models/Notes.md

 - compute budget
     - 1 petaflop/s-days : # floating point operations performed at 1 petaflop per second for one day
     - ie, 8 V100 or 2 A100 GPUs running at full efficiency for 24 hrs
-- no of petflops/s-day to pretrain various llms
+- no of petflops/s-day to pre-train various llms
 ![image](https://github.com/sathyanaravind/Generative-AI-with-Large-Language-Models/assets/77285092/5ed8289b-c832-4359-a504-ff9bd74d2a41)

 - from the paper "Scaling laws for Neural Language Models" the test loss decreases with dataset size, compute budget and performance if the other two are kept constant and follow the power law